The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 Byron Bay is full of delicious cooking, roasted coffee and fresh seafood.
 People come here to get away from hectic, urban life, to center themselves through yoga classes, and connect with others through nightly drum circles on the beach!

 Whether looking to enjoy nature, shop or eat, Byron Bay should be at the top of your Australian bucket list, it will captivate you with its indescribable magic.

 by Vita from My Walk in The World.

-After enjoying the fast-paced city of Sydney wind down with a lovely trip to the Blue Mountains- a perfect place for a romantic weekend getaway from Sydney.
+After enjoying the fast-paced city wind down with a lovely trip to the Blue Mountains- a perfect place for a romantic weekend getaway from Sydney.
 In 2000 the Blue Mountains National Park was listed as a Unesco Heritage site, and with stunning sweeping mountain ranges, cascading falls there’s no surprise we have put it on our Australia bucket list as a must-see destination for all visitors.